Welcome to Greek Life at Southern

 Currently, there are eleven recognized Greek lettered social organizations on campus.
 All organizations aspire for the betterment of students.
 However, each organization is original in its make-up, beliefs and traditions.
 Below is a brief description of SCSU's Sororities and Fraternities.

 Click here to visit the student-created Facebook page.

-Alpha Sigma Alpha Sorority (International)
+Alpha Sigma Alpha Sorority (National)

 Alpha Sigma Alpha sorority is dedicated to developing women of poise and purpose.
 Since its founding in 1901 at Longwood University in Farmville, Virginia, the sorority has grown into a strong organization consisting of more than 150 collegiate and alumnae chapters nationwide.

 Founded in 1917 at the New York University Law School by five women, Delta Phi Epsilon's numbers have reached over 47,000 sisters nationwide.
 Active at Southern for many years, Delta Phi Epsilon continues to introduce members of the Southern community to the ideals and beliefs to its membership.